iutzeler/skwdro/doc/wdro.rst

 WDRO in a nutshell
 ==================

-Considering what we noted about :math:`\phi`-divergences, in that they are limited to rebalancing histograms thus lacking representation power, we may turn to the Wasserstein type of ambiguity sets.
+Considering what we noted about :math:`\phi`-divergences, in that they are limited to rebalancing histograms thus lacking representation power, we may turn to the Wasserstein type of ambiguity sets, which are advertized as a premium option to improve generalization.
 This leaves as main problem the following:

 .. math::